mikeyk730/Rogue-Collection/docs/rogomatic.md

 This file is copied to `ltm.<seed>` at the begining of every game.

 ## snapshot.rgm
-The `snapshot.rgm` contains all snapshots that we captured
+The `snapshot.rgm` contains all snapshots that we captured.
+Snapshots can be taken manually with `/`.
+They are also taken automatically during unexpected scenarios for debugging, or during notable game events like finding the amulet

 Replaying a Rog-O-Matic Run
 ====